deveshshukla/JS-Notes/notes.md

     Increased Length:  [ 'HTML', 'CSS', 'JS', <4 empty items> ] Decreased Length:  [ 'HTML', 'CSS' ]

+    Note: In JS arrays are flexible so there is no such need to 'Incr's/ Decr's' length of array as such.
    -->

 * Iterate array using 'forEach loop':